Terminology of the British Isles: Great Britain

-The word "Great" means "larger", in comparison with Brittany in modern-day France.
-One historical term for the peninsula in France that largely corresponds to the modern French province is Lesser or Little Britain.
+The word "Great" refers to "larger”, which is in comparison with Brittany in modern-day France.
+One historical term for the peninsula in France that largely corresponds to the modern French province is Little Britain.
 That region was settled by many British immigrants during the period of Anglo-Saxon migration into Britain, and named "Little Britain" by them.
 The French term "Bretagne" now refers to the French "Little Britain", not to the British "Great Britain", which in French is called Grande-Bretagne.

 In classical times, the Graeco-Roman geographer Ptolemy in his Almagest also called the larger island megale Brettania (great Britain).
-At that time, it was in contrast to the smaller island of Ireland, which he called mikra Brettania (little Britain).
+At that time, it was in contrast to the smaller island of Ireland, which he called mikra Brettania (Small Britain).
 In his later work Geography, Ptolemy refers to Great Britain as Albion and to Ireland as Iwernia.
 These "new" names were likely to have been the native names for the islands at the time.
 The earlier names, in contrast, were likely to have been coined before direct contact with local peoples was made.